 The ACA allows states to expand Medicaid eligibility to all non-Medicare eligible individuals under age 65 with income up to 138% of the federal poverty level.
 In 2012, the US Supreme Court ruled that expansion is not required, but many states still chose to expand in 2014 and the years immediately following.
-More recently, ballot initiatives have helped advance Medicaid expansion efforts in certain holdout states (e.g., Missouri, Oklahoma).
-The American Rescue Plan (H.R.1319), enacted in March 2021, provides remaining states with new financial incentives to expand their Medicaid programs by temporarily offering a 2-year, 5-percentage-point increase in the federal medical assistance percentage for that state’s traditionally eligible (i.e., non-expansion) Medicaid beneficiaries.
+More recently, ballot initiatives have helped enact Medicaid expansion efforts in certain holdout states (e.g., Missouri, Oklahoma, South Dakota).
+The American Rescue Plan (H.R.1319), passed in March 2021, provides remaining states with new financial incentives to expand their Medicaid programs by temporarily offering a 2-year, 5-percentage-point increase in the federal medical assistance percentage for that state’s traditionally eligible (i.e., non-expansion) Medicaid beneficiaries.

 For assistance with state Medicaid policy strategy, connect with us.